yyhshdu1/CeNTREX-TlF/README.md

 # create a function outputting the hamiltonian as a function of E and B
 Hfunc = centrex.hamiltonian.generate_uncoupled_hamiltonian_X_function(H)
 ```
 All functions generating hamiltonians only require a list or array of TlF states.
 Generating the hamiltonian only for certain hyperfine sublevels is hence also straightforward.
+The function `calculate_uncoupled_hamiltonian_X` calculates the hamiltonians from scratch, whereas `generate_uncoupled_hamiltonian_X` pulls the non-zero elements from an sqlite database.

-To convert a hamiltonian from one basis to another transformation matrices can be calculated:
+To convert a hamiltonian from one basis to another transformation matrices can be generated or calculated
+(`generate_transform_matrix` pulls non-zero matrix elements from an sqlite database, `calculate_transform_matrix` does the full element wise calculation):
 ```Python
 import centrex_TlF as centrex